scitags/flowd-go/README.md

 - `backends`: The implementations of the available backends.
 Each of them is an independent Go module.
 - `plugins`: The implementations of the available plugins.
 Each of them is an independent Go module.

-Other than that, we also have some weird-looking files here and there:
+Other than that, we also have pother couple of directories with auxiliary files:

+- `rpms`: This directory contains all the goodies for bundling up RPM packages for distribution, including:
     - `glowd.1.md`: The Markdown-formatted manpage for `glowd`.
 It's converted into a normal Roff-formatted manpage by `pandoc`.
     - `glowd.service`: The SystemD Unit file for running `glowd` as a regular SystemD service.
     - `glowd.spec`: The RPM spec file used to build RPMs to make `glowd` easily available on RHEL-like systems.
+    - `conf.json`: A configuration file meant for deployment on real machines.
+For development the configuration one should use is located on `cmd/conf.json`.

-And to finish up we have a ton of `Makefiles` on the `mk` directory.
-These are pulled in by the main `Makefile` and provide convenient automations for several interactions we usually carry out with `glowd` when developing it.
+- `mk`: Several auxiliary `Makefiles` which are included from the main `Makefile` that provide convenient automations for several interactions we usually carry out with `glowd` when developing it.

 ## Adding new backends or plugins
 The code has been designed so that adding new plugins and backends is as easy as possible.
 Leaving configuration aside (which you can